As a market and policy leader, we build, own, manage and fund affordable US made Resilient Solar Solutions® for public purpose entities.

 Secure Futures designs, develops, finances, owns and operates distributed solar photovoltaic (PV) solutions with and for tax-exempt entities to enhance their sustainability goals and to reduce their electricity costs to below grid parity.
 Our systems protect against future electricity price increases through 20 year solar service agreements.
 We pass along tax savings to our tax-exempt customers and also provide our customers with opportunities to purchase the systems at fair market values after the depreciation period.
-We specify American-made products and seek to source labor and professional services locally.
+We specify made in America products and seek to source labor and professional services locally.

 WE CO-DESIGN, finance, install, and maintain signature solar solutions with and for tax-exempt entities to reduce their electricity costs and to hedge against future utility price increases.